German reporters protest nixing of probe into tabloid editor

 LONDON (AP) — Journalists at one of Germany’s largest newspaper groups have protested their publisher’s decision to nix a lengthy investigation into alleged abuse of power by the chief editor of the country’s top-selling tabloid newspaper.

-A letter circulated on social media late Sunday accused Ippen.Media and its publisher, Dirk Ippen, of “breach of trust” for deciding to halt the report, which had been months in the making.
+A letter circulated on social media late Sunday accused the Ippen media group and its publisher, Dirk Ippen, of “breach of trust” for deciding to halt the report, which had been months in the making.
 The letter was dated Friday and the report was due to be published Sunday.

 The investigation focused on Julian Reichelt, chief editor of daily Bild, who has faced scrutiny over his management style that allegedly included bullying and abusing his position of power toward female staff.